marilenaManoli/UIBase/README.md

 This command is a series of three commands.
 For an explanation of what they do see below

-1. it need to rebuild the app using
+1. It needs to rebuild the app using

 ### `npm run build`